 That food is then removed until all elminated foods are tested.

-- If food creates a symptom (usually within 72 hours) that food is added to the "red" list and avoided thereafter.
+- If a food creates a symptom (usually within 72 hours) that food is added to the "red" list and avoided thereafter.

 - If you are unsure if a food creates a symptom then it is put on the "yellow" list.
 We will reintroduce it later to see if there is another reaction.

 Once all foods have been reintroduced, you will have your list of "green" foods to enjoy and "red" foods to avoid.
 At times there are other foods that can be creating a symptom that we have not eliminated.
-Continuing to monitoring your diet and symptoms to determine a pattern can help us find exactly what foods are bothering you.
+Continuing to monitor your diet and symptoms to determine a pattern can help us find exactly what foods are bothering you.